Irish Olympic marathon runner Jerry Kiernan dies aged 67

 A former Irish record holder over 3,000 metres on the track and 10 miles on the road, Kiernan also became the 10th Irish athlete to run a sub-four minute mile when he ran 3:59.12 in June of 1976.

-A lifelong member of Clonliffe Harriers AC, and a retired national school teacher, in recent years he coached the likes of Joe Sweeney, Maria McCambridge and Ciara Mageean and John Travers to national titles on the track and cross-country, staging regular training groups around the UCD campus, and was also a straight-talking panel member of RTÉ’s athletics television coverage.
+A lifelong member of Clonliffe Harriers AC, and a retired national school teacher, in recent years he coached the likes of Joe Sweeney, Maria McCambridge, Ciara Mageean and John Travers to national titles on the track and in cross-country, staging regular training groups around the UCD campus.
+He was also a straight-talking panel member of RTÉ’s athletics television coverage.